kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 Your task for the C4S final project is to put together an application for the Kibo Digital Literacy Fellowship (described above).
 Your application needs to include:

 - A personal statement introducing yourself and describing your past experiences and motivations (250 - 500 words)
 - A proposal describing the digital literacy project you would like to use the grant money for.
-(1000 - 1500 words)
+(500 - 1000 words)
-- A 2 minute video pitching your project.
+- A 1-2 minute video pitching your project idea.

 In addition to you receiving a final grade for this project, all submissions will be reviewed by a judging panel from the Kibo community, and 4 submissions will receive USD 250 to implement their project.